 Keep mesh line-of-sight: as far as possible try to keep the mesh base and mesh client in line of sight of each other, for optimal performance.

 Consider using the mesh radio for client access too: the cnPilot mesh implementation does not require the radio doing mesh to be dedicated to just mesh, it can do double-duty and serve up WLANs for client access at the same time.
 Depending on your applications and use case it may be beneficial to keep both client and mesh enabled on the radio.
 In other cases, the performance impact (since the airtime is now split between client and mesh) may suggest the use of keeping the radio dedicated to mesh.

-Avoid more then 2-3 hops: while cnPIlot APs support multiple hops, with each mesh hop there is atleast a 50% drop in throughput (since a radio in the middle of the chain has to first receive then re-transmit the same packet upstream, using the air-time on it twice).
+Avoid more than 2-3 hops: while cnPIlot APs support multiple hops, with each mesh hop there is atleast a 50% drop in throughput (since a radio in the middle of the chain has to first receive then re-transmit the same packet upstream, using the air-time on it twice).
 A single hop design is typically ideal with exceptions for 2-3 hops.

 For assistance deploying WiFi mesh or wifi where all access points are wired, please contact us.